 We won’t go into details on this one as we have never used or seen it in person, BUT it looks super badass.
 However, it is MUCH more expensive.
 Like over $100 more for a 15LB mace (they use KGs to determine weight, though).

 A loadable mace has a hollow ball so it can be filled to increase the weight.
-Most loadable maces use either lead shots or sand, although some use water (plastic loadable maces), which is pretty interesting if you ask us.
+Most loadable maces use either lead shot or sand, although some use water (plastic loadable maces), which is pretty interesting if you ask us.

 Here are a couple companies that sell loadable maces.

 Titan’s Loadable Mace is fairly new to the market.
 When it is empty, it is 15lbs and it is fillable with lead shot, sand, or something of the like.
 It’s a solid mace and a cool option if you want an all in one mace.
 And honestly, the price point is good.

 With that being said, we have a few concerns with it.
 Firstly, if you are just starting out with macebell training, 15lbs is quite a lot.
 We know it doesn’t sound like a lot but you’d be surprised by how heavy a 15lb mace actually feels, and for most movements, you’d be compromising form and risking injury at that weight if you are inexperienced with mace training.

 Another issue we have is that the handle isn’t that long and the grip is quite large.
 This isn’t a problem for most movements, but it is for the two main movements the mace was actually designed for – the 360 and 10 to 2.
 If you want to perform swing movements properly, you need an adequate handle length.
 40+ inches is ideal.

 On a more positive note, the cool thing about this mace is that it is made of steel, so it is able to take a beating on most surfaces like the formerly discussed steel maces.